data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 ## Load Packages

 As usual, we begin our code by calling the packages we will use.
+If you have not installed any of these packages yet, see the [Packages section](#c06p) of the [Foundational Skills](#c06) chapter).
+Load the libraries, as they must be loaded each time we start a new project.

 ```r